dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 6. Safari opens the Company Portal website.
 When prompted to download the configuration profile, tap **Allow**.

+    If you accidentally tap **Ignore**, refresh the page.
+You'll be prompted to open the Company Portal app.
+From the app, tap **Download again**.

     ![Example screenshot of Safari browser, configuration profile prompt, with **Ignore** and **Allow** buttons.](./media/ios-1904-allow-download.PNG)

-    If you accidentally tap **Ignore**, refresh the page.
-You'll be prompted to open the Company Portal app, where you can then tap **Download again**.

 7. When the download is complete, tap **Done**.